prakharmrsl/easypcceo.github.io/pages/budget-pcs/budget-pcs.md

 On the other hand, if you want to play demanding games with the best possible graphics and framerates, you can do that too.

-## Gaming on a Budget in 2017 Made Easy

-Here's the deal:

-Gaming on a PC has many advantages, including:

-* Superior Graphics
-* Better Performance
-* PC Exclusive Titles

-Lucky for you, PC gaming is cheaper than ever before.

 ## Why Build a Gaming PC?

 Many have grown accustomed to coming home, sitting down and turning on their console.
 It's easy and convenient, but is it the best option?